ArthurFrangyan/LinearProgramming/README.md

 Open `http://localhost:8080/`.

-## Input: Tableau (Not Equations)
+## Input Format (Tableau)

 This project is tableau-first.
-It does not turn constraints like `Ax <= b` into a tableau for you.
-You provide the **initial simplex tableau** directly (including any slack/surplus/artificial columns you want to use).
+It does not convert equations/inequalities into a tableau for you.
+You provide the **initial simplex tableau** directly, including any slack/surplus/artificial columns you want.

-How parsing works:

-- Newline separates rows.
+Parsing rules:

+- One row per line
-- Space and/or comma separates columns.
+- Columns separated by spaces and/or commas
-- `{` and `}` are ignored, so `{ 1, 2, 3 }` is accepted.
+- Optional `{` `}` are ignored (so `{ 1, 2, 3 }` is accepted)
-- Short rows are padded with trailing zeros to match the widest row.
+- Short rows are padded with trailing zeros to match the widest row
-- Numbers are parsed using the current runtime culture (`double.TryParse`).
-Commas are always treated as separators, so decimal-comma input like `1,5` is not supported.
-If you need decimals, prefer `.` and run under a culture that parses `.` as a decimal separator.
+- Numbers use `double.TryParse` with the current runtime culture
+  - Commas are always treated as separators, so decimal-comma like `1,5` is not supported
+  - If you need decimals, prefer `.` and run under a culture that parses `.` as the decimal separator

-Expected shape (as implemented today):
+Table shape the library assumes:

-- Last column is RHS `b`.
+- Last column is RHS `b`
-- Last row is the cost row (objective row used to decide whether to keep pivoting).
+- Last row is the cost row
-- All columns except `b` are treated as variable columns (`x1..xn`), including any slack/artificial columns you included.
+- Every column except `b` is treated as a variable column (`x1..xn`), including any slack/artificial columns you included

 Example (same sample as the web UI placeholder):